What Are Independent Clauses?

 Using a Comma and a Semicolon with Conjunctive Adverbs

-You can use a semicolon before a conjunctive adverb followed by a comma to link two independent clauses to each other.
+You can use a semicolon before a conjunctive adverb and a comma after it (semicolon (;) + conjunctive adverb + comma (,)) to link two independent clauses to each other.
 Here are the most common conjunctive adverbs:

 Check out the examples for more clarification:

 I was tired;

 I called John;

 A comma splice is when you link two independent clauses to each other using only a comma which is grammatically incorrect.
 To avoid this problem add a coordinating conjunction after the comma.
 Check out the examples: